saltyrtc/saltyrtc-meta/Task-WebRTC.md

   readable by user applications, so a user application can have its own message chunking implementation if desired.

-# Signalling Channel Handover

-TODO: [...] the connection to the server SHALL linger for a minimum of one second in case the close code `3003` is being used. [...]

 # Wrapped Data Channels

 TODO

+# Signalling Channel Handover

+As soon as both clients have exchanged the required messages and the WebRTC `RTCPeerConnection` instance informs the client that the peer-to-peer connection setup is complete, the client SHALL hand over the signalling channel to a dedicated data channel:

+1. The client creates a new data channel on the `RTCPeerConnection` instance with the `RTCDataChannelInit` dictionary/object set containing only the following values:
+   * *ordered* SHALL be set to `true`,
+   * *protocol* SHALL be set to the same subprotocol that has been negotiated with the server,
+   * *negotiated* MUST be set to `true`, and
+   * *id* SHALL be set to by counting upwards from `0` and using the first number that is NOT present in the internal list of excluded data channel ids (exchanged in the task's data).
+2. The newly created `RTCDataChannel` instance shall be wrapped by following the *Wrapped Data Channel* section.
+3. As soon as the data channel is *open*, the client SHALL linger for a minimum of one second.
+During this phase, the client SHALL accept messages from both the original signalling channel and the new signalling channel based on the wrapped data channel.
+Note that both channels require slightly different handling of the nonce/ header.
+4. After lingering, the client closes the connection to the server with a close code of `3003` (*Handover of the Signalling Channel*).

 # Message Structure